Swan maiden: Ukraine: Povitrulya

-In a Transcarpathian Ukrainian tale titled "Сопілкар Марко і повітруля" ("Piper Marko and the Povitrulya"), Marko is a poor widow's son and earns his living grazing the local herds.
-One day, when he was young, he takes the herd to graze in the forest and begins to play his pipe.
-An old man appears before him, and soon after twelve maidens (povitrulyas) come to dance.
-The old man tells Marko he can make one of the girls his wife if he takes one of the girls' clothes, but, once they take off their clothes after the dance, they become invisible, so Marko must choose the one he fancies the most.
-The next day, Marko follows the old man's advice: he hides the clothes of one of the povitrulyas, while the others fly away.
-He then takes the maiden to his mother's house, where he hides the maiden's garments under a pile of firewood, marries her and they have a son.
+In a Transcarpathian Ukrainian tale titled "Сопілкар Марко і повітруля" ("Piper Marko and the Povitrulya"), Marko is a poor widow's son.
+He earns his living grazing the local herds.
+One day, when he was young, he took the herd to graze in the forest and began to play his pipe.
+An older man appears before him, and soon after, twelve maidens (povitrulyas) come to dance.
+The older man tells Marko he can make one of the girls his wife if he takes one of the girls' clothes, but, once they take off their clothes after the dance, they become invisible, so Marko must choose the one he fancies the most.
+The next day, Marko follows the older man's advice: he hides the clothes of one of the povitrulyas, while the others fly away.
+He then takes the maiden to his mother's house, where he hides her garments under a pile of firewood, marries her, and they have a son.
 One day, Marko goes on a hunt and leaves his povitrulya wife under his mother's care.
 After he leaves, the povitrulya freshens herself before her mother-in-law.
 The old widow admires her beauty, and the povitrulya, cunningly, tells her that she will look even more beautiful with her garments.
 Marko's mother finds and returns her garments; the povitrulya puts it, grabs her son, tells her mother-in-law to let Marko follow her to the Glass Mountain, and vanishes.
 Marko returns from the hunt and learns of his wife's disappearance, so he takes his wife's artisanal eggs with him and begins a quest.
-However, he does not know where the Glass Mountain lies, so he plays his pipe and the same old man appears to him.
-Marko explains his dilemma, and the old man gives him a pair of boots and a cap of invisibility.
+However, he does not know where the Glass Mountain lies, so he plays his pipe, and the same older man appears to him.
+Marko explains his dilemma, and the older man gives him a pair of boots and a cap of invisibility.
 He uses it to reach the Glass Mountain and meets his son just outside his mother's hut.
 He gives his son the eggs as proof of his presence, and the povitrulya maiden welcomes him.
-However, the povitrulya's mother appears before him and orders him on some tasks: to circle the hut three times with her spindle and not let it burn, and to build her a twelve-store palace overnight.
+However, the povitrulya's mother appears before him and orders him to perform some tasks: to circle the hut three times with her spindle and not let it burn, and to build her a twelve-storey palace overnight.
 The povitrulya maiden gives Marko her ring, which he uses to accomplish both tasks.
 Sometime later, the povitrulya tells Marko they will escape; Marko lets them fly ahead of him while he uses the magic boots to return home.